safdar-azeem/vue-apollo-client/ReadMe.md

 1. It calls a `refreshToken` mutation on your backend.
 2. If successful, it updates the cookies and retries the original request.
-3. If valid tokens are not returned, it logs the user out.
+3. If valid tokens are not returned, it logs the user out: calls `onLogout`, clears all client stores, removes the cookie, and SPA-navigates to `loginRoute` (if `useAuth` is being used).

 To enable this, ensure your login flow saves the refresh token: